 The scrapbook store in Edmonton had some really cute assorted Halloween cut outs which added variety to the banner.
 You can purchase them at craft stores as well, or print some out on card stock and cut them by hand.
 Place the extra little printables on top of your letters as you like.

-Assembling your Banner
+Assembling your Halloween Banner

 Hang your banner up onto the mantel.
 Place a ribbon in the middle.
 Wrap the little portion around both the ribbon and the long swag and pin into place from the back where it doesn’t show.
 Repeat this for the other ribbons.

-Add the Banner Letters
+Add the Halloween Banner Lettering

 Work from the outside of your banner and place the first two letters on the long strip.
 Attach the fabric banner pieces by hand sewing the corners or using a safety pin from the bak where it won’t show.
 Repeat this for the other end.